rotsee/thenmap-js/README.md

-Simple javascript library for accessing the [Thenmap](//www.thenmap.net) API.
+Simple Javascript library for accessing the [Thenmap](http://www.thenmap.net) API.
 This script will fetch data for one date at a time.
-If you want to create sliders, [showing different dates in one visualization](//old.thenmap.net), we strongly recommend you to rather fetch _all_ borders in one request.
+If you want to create sliders, [showing different dates in one visualization](http://old.thenmap.net), we strongly recommend you to rather fetch _all_ borders in one request.

 ## Getting started